Skip to contents

 Value

 Numeric vector of the same length as area.
 It is the value of the expression of each model.
 If all arguments are names of objects the gradient matrix with respect to these names is attached as an attribute named gradient.
+This result object will be used in non-linear regression in function nls which returns its own result object with many support functions documented with nls.

 References